Warm-starting quantum optimization: Introduction

-Meanwhile, there has been a substantial recent progress \cite{majumdar2020recent} in the study of continuous relaxations of NP-hard combinatorial optimization problems.
-In the case of the MAXCUT problem, and many others, the best-known continuous relaxations take the form of semidefinite programs \cite{anjos2011handbook}.
-These can be solved efficiently both in theoretical models of computation \cite{blum2012complexity}, where a real-number arithmetic operation can be performed in unit time, and in practice \cite{yurtsever2019scalable,Note1}.
+Recently, there has been substantial progress \cite{majumdar2020recent} in the study of continuous relaxations of NP-Hard combinatorial optimization problems.
+The best-known continuous relaxations of MAXCUT and many other problems take the form of semidefinite programs \cite{anjos2011handbook}.
+These can be solved efficiently both in theoretical models of computation \cite{blum2012complexity}, where a real-number arithmetic operation can be performed in unit time, and in practice\footnote{Notice that the analysis of \cite{porkolab1997complexity} shows the situation is less trivial in the Turing machine and one may need to consider the dimension or the number of constraints a constant, as it often is for a particular relaxation.} \cite{yurtsever2019scalable}.
 Subsequently, the solution of a continuous relaxation of a combinatorial optimization problem is transformed into a good solution of the discrete-valued problem by randomized rounding \cite{Raghavan1987}.
-In the case of the MAXCUT problem, for instance, the celebrated Goemans-Williamson (GW) random hyperplane rounding \cite{Goemans1995, Karloff1999} finds cuts whose expected value is an $\alpha$ fraction of the global optimum, for $0.87856<\alpha<0.87857$, with the expectation over the randomization in the rounding procedure.
-The well-known Unique Games Conjecture \cite{khot2007optimal,KhotSurvey,khot2015unique} suggests that GW randomized rounding has the best possible polynomial-time performance on MAXCUT.
+For instance, the celebrated Goemans-Williamson (GW) random hyperplane rounding \cite{Goemans1995, Karloff1999} for MAXCUT finds cuts whose expected value is an $\alpha$ fraction of the global optimum, for $0.87856<\alpha<0.87857$, with the expectation over the randomization in the rounding procedure.
+The Unique Games Conjecture \cite{khot2007optimal,KhotSurvey,khot2015unique}, introduced in Appendix~\ref{sec:ucg}, suggests that GW randomized rounding has the best possible polynomial-time performance on MAXCUT.

-Our work is motivated by the desire to provide at least as good guarantees for QAOA as there are for the GW approximation classically.
-Further, considering that using entanglement violates the Unique Games Conjecture \cite{kempe2007unique,kempe2010unique}, we suggest that even stronger guarantees may be available, improving upon those for randomized rounding.
+Our work is motivated by the desire to provide at least as good guarantees for QAOA as there are for classical approximations.
+For example, we show that for MAXCUT a warm-start can preserve the GW approximation ratio at any depth $p$~\cite{Marwaha2021}.
+Further, if the Unique Games Conjecture were to be false even stronger guarantees may be available, improving upon those for randomized rounding.
 In simulations, our variant of QAOA consistently performs as well as the GW algorithm or better.

 We discuss how to warm-start quantum optimization in Sec.~\ref{sec:warm_start}.
 We explore warm-starting QAOA (WS-QAOA) numerically in Sec.~\ref{sec:simulations} by relaxing Quadratic Unconstrained Binary Optimization problems to continuous ones which provide QAOA with a good initial solution.
 In Sec.~\ref{sec:max_cut} we use the GW algorithm \cite{Goemans1995} to warm-start RQAOA.
 We discuss our results and conclude in Sec.~\ref{sec:conclusion}.